ivancor93/Projects/Project_4_folder/Project_4.md

 > * Present Data visualisation with Python Libraries
 > * Document all the steps of this operation in a Jupiter Notebook in order to keep traceability

->   Picture 1 : Creating a loop to complete missing information, based on variables common information.
+>   Picture 1 : Creating a loop to complete missing information, based on common informatio within labels
 >
 >   ![picture1](/Projects/Project_4_folder/images/Image_1.png)
 >
->   Picture 2 : Integrating a csv file with encrypted format
+>   Picture 2 : Integrating a csv file with encoding format
 >
 >   ![picture2](/Projects/Project_4_folder/images/Image_2.png)
 >
->   Picture 3 : Visualising data with Plotly Express, in this case observing the price dispersion using a boxplot
+>   Picture 3 : Visualising data with Plotly Express, in this case observing a price dispersion through boxplot
 >
 >   ![picture3](/Projects/Project_4_folder/images/Image_3.png)